 - to purchase depreciating assets

+- for repairs, or

 - for renovations

-- for repairs.

 Banks and other lending institutions offer a range of financial products which can be used to acquire a rental property.
 Many of these products permit flexible repayment and redraw facilities.
 As a consequence, a loan might be obtained to purchase both a rental property and a private car.
 In cases of this type, the interest on the loan must be apportioned into deductible and non-deductible parts according to the amounts borrowed for the rental property and for private purposes.
-A simple example of the necessary calculation is shown in the apportionment of interest example below.
+A simple example of the necessary calculation is shown in the apportionment of interest example on the next page.